breise/yamlwalk/README.md

 # yamlwalk

-Walk a yaml or json tree, performing an action at each node.
+Traverse (Walk) a yaml or json tree, performing an action at each node.

 ```
 import (